RickRomig/bashscripts/README.md

 ### dos2linux
 1. Removes DOS carriage return characters ('\r') from text files created by DOS and Windows text editors so they work better with some Linux programs.
 The original file is appended with a .bak extension.

 2. The script takes the file to be processed as an argument and checks to see if it exists.
-It also displays a usage message if the file doesn't exist or no argument is passed.
+A usage message is displayed if the file doesn't exist or no argument is passed.

 ### getinfo
 1. Gathers system information and writes it to a file in the user's home directory.
 The file includes the following information: